-This chapter's main objective is to present the initial set of R&D recommendations as identified by the SuperGreen project.
-As with the different SRAs already presented, focus is initially directed towards identifying and elaborating on mode-specific recommendations (i.e. SSS & intermodality, Road and Rail), before a wider and intermodal approach is applied in the final section by elaborating on the SuperGreen common development needs.
-The latter was initially presented by D2.5 as important areas to improve in order to facilitate bottleneck mitigation and corridor benchmark achievement.

-Please note that the following joint discussion of SSS and intermodality rests upon the nature of the industry (i.e. being fully dependent on operations in port of loading and port of discharge).
-Moreover, it also rests upon the value inherent in viewing SSS in a wider perspective (i.e. becoming an integrated part of the transport chain), and the number of previous EU projects carried out with a similar focus.
+Considering the main receiver of this document, being the European Commission, DG-MOVE and DG-RTD, and more specifically the new Framework Programme for Research and Innovation - the Horizon 2020, the main objective is to present the final set of R&D recommendations as identified by the SuperGreen project.
+As a reflection of the relevant SRAs, the focus of this chapter is directed towards identifying and elaborating on mode-specific recommendations (i.e. waterborne, intermodal, road and rail).
+The following joint discussion of waterborne transport and intermodality rests upon the nature of the industry (i.e. being fully dependent on operations in port of loading and port of discharge).
+Moreover, it also rests upon the value inherent in viewing waterborne transport in a wider perspective (i.e. becoming an integrated part of the transport chain), and the number of previous EU projects carried out with a similar focus.